warodri/sendbird-test/README.md

 npm run start:dev
 ```

-You can find all the screenshots in the Email I sent back to Diana.
+You can find all the screenshots in the Email I sent back to Diane.

 I'm also attaching there a POSTMAN script ready to import and run.